The Challenge: Treebo wanted to democratize access to their data and empower their less technical team members with data-driven decisions.

-Treebo Hotels is India’s largest budget hotel chain, with over 400 hotels across 70+ cities.
+Treebo Hotels is India’s largest budget hotel chain, with over 600 hotels across 110+ cities.
 With the founding principle of “Good rooms.
 Good service.
-Good Price,” Treebo Hotels offers a high quality travel experience to its customers by providing comfortable and value-for-money accommodation options.
-Treebo is headquartered in Bangalore, India, with a team of over 700 people.
+Good Price.”
+Treebo Hotels offers a high-quality travel experience to its customers by providing comfortable and value-for-money accommodation options.

 Shanker Sneh, Architect, Data Platform, and his team were looking for a BI solution after doing the initial work to set up their data platform.
 They had previously been using a very limited portion of the features included in Tableau Data, but they were trying to empower less technical team members, allow for data-driven decision making, and to democratize access to their data as a way to give themselves a competitive advantage.